How To Get A Medical Marijuana Card In Arkansas [2020 Update]

 Get Certified for Medical Cannabis In Arkansas:

-For potential medical marijuana patients in AR we are now offering the service that makes it easy to connect with a certified recommending doctor.
-You will also receive updates & news relative to the medical marijuana program.
-If you are interested please fill out the patient registration form and a physician’s clinic representative will contact you if available.
-Legal Residents Only.
+For potential Arkansas medical marijuana patients we makes it easy to connect with a recommending med card doctor.
+You will also receive updates & news relative to marijuana in Arkansas.
+If you are interested simply fill out the patient registration form and a clinic representative will contact you as available.
+Legal Residents Only Please.

 Frequently asked questions we receive regarding AR medical marijuana.